 3. Natural yogurt with fresh fruit

-Yogurt is great for the gut as it contains probiotic bacteria, and is a good source of high quality protein for our muscles, and calcium for healthy bones.
+Yogurt is a good source of high quality protein for our muscles, and calcium for healthy bones.
 Shop bought yogurt pots are often high in refined sugar and contain preservatives, colourings and thickeners.
 Try to buy a big tub of natural or Greek yogurt and flavour it with your own toppings such as fruit, oats, muesli, granola and nut butter.
 To help sweeten it you could add a natural sugar such as honey, maple syrup or stewed fruit.

 4. Wholegrain bread

 Bread can be a great choice for breakfast and you can mix it up with different toppings.
 We are fortunate enough to now be able to buy bread made from all sorts of grains such as whole wheat, spelt and rye.
-When buying the wholegrain versions, these grains are rich in fibre and a good source of magnesium, iron and B vitamins.
-Always try to include a source of protein with your bread to help slow down the release of the sugar into the bloodstream and to keep the kids full till lunch.
+Choose wholegrain bread, as it’s higher in fibre and B vitamin compared to white bread.
+Always make sure to include some protein to help give your kids good nutritional balance.
 Here are a few topping ideas:

 • Almond butter topped with sliced banana and a pinch of cinnamon

-• Chocolate hazelnut butter (we like Meridian Cocoa and Hazelnut butter) topped with sliced strawberries
+• Chocolate hazelnut butter topped with sliced strawberries

 • Mushrooms and tomatoes roasted or fried with herbs and a drizzle of extra virgin olive oil (top tip: if your tight on time before school, pop them in the microwave)